Our Manali Leh Bicycle Trip – All You Need To Know – UP TO DATE

 manali leh bicycle trip

 About the phone, if you buy a SIM card in the rest of India, let’s say at Delhi airport, it will not work in Ladakh.
-The main Indian prepaid network providers will work until Jispa.
+The leading Indian prepaid network providers will work until Jispa.
 From here, there is no signal for any prepaid provider.
 Post-paid SIM cards are only available to Indian citizens, as a foreigner you can get one in Leh but you will need an Indian citizen with you who must provide his identity proof.

 Expenses and ATM

 Meal expenses typically range from 150 to 500 INR, depending on the location.
 The food itself will not vary tho, prepare yourself to eat rice and dhal all the time, paratha for breakfast, and Chinese noodles and momos if you are lucky.
-Accommodation costs vary based on quality and remoteness, ranging between 300 and 1500 INR per person per night.
-Snacks become pricier farther from towns but remain in line with Indian prices.

 There are no card payment facilities along the route; all transactions are in cash.
 From Jispa to Leh, there are no ATMs, and relying on ATM functionality outside of Manali or Leh is not recommended.
 It’s advisable to carry all the cash needed for the trip, which should be withdrawn in Manali.